lassenza/getDataPeerProject/README.md

 In order to run the script you have to repeat the following steps:
 - Download the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 - Download the run_analysis.R script from this repository.
-- Extract the files activity_labels.txt, features.txt, subject_test.txt, subject_train.txt, X_train.txt, y_train.txt, X_test.txt, y_test.txt in the same directory you download the script
+- Extract the files activity_labels.txt, features.txt, subject_test.txt, subject_train.txt, x_train.txt, y_train.txt, X_test.txt, y_test.txt in the same directory you download the script
 - verify that your current working directory is set to the directory that contains the run_analysis.R script
 - execute run_analysis.R.

 The script produce the tidy.txt file for the data set request.

-## summary of the Steps Performed
+## Summary of the Steps Performed by the script

 ###Step1
 load features